LEARNAcademy/Echo-2021-Winter-Project/README.md

 The goal of this project is to give you something to work on over the break and to interact with your fellow students while we are out of class.

-### GitHub Classroom process with React
+### GitHub Classroom Process with React

+- Accept the Echo-2021-Winter-Project assignment from GitHub Classroom
-- clone the Echo-2021-Winter-Project repository with your username attached to it
+- Clone the repository to your local environment
-- cd into the repository
+- 'cd' into the repository
-- Create a new branch for the user story you are working on(ex.
+- Create a new branch for the user story you are working on (ex.
 Setup-off-on)
 - Create a new React application with no spaces in the name: yarn create react-app lightbulb
 - cd into the project
 - Open the project in a text editor